 Certificate of Good Standing

-A document obtained from the state showing your entity is active and up to date with all required annual filings.
+This is a document obtained from the state confirming your entity is active and up-to-date with all required annual filings.

 What is a Certificate of Good Standing?

-The document will verify that the organization is compliant within the state of incorporation and, therefore, is in ” Good Standing“.
-It is also known as a Certificate of Existence or a Certificate of Status, the Good Standing Certificate is a one page document provided by the Secretary of State and provides conclusive evidence of the status of the entity.
+This document verifies an organization is compliant within the state of incorporation and, therefore, is in “good standing“.
+Also known as a Certificate of Existence or a Certificate of Status, the Good Standing Certificate is a one-page document provided by the Secretary of State and constitutes conclusive evidence of the status of the entity.
 In many cases, it can be valid up to three months.